-Academic Performance Academic Engagement Conditions & Climate Chronic Absenteeism Green Mathematics Green English Learner Progress No Performance Color
+Academic Performance Academic Engagement Conditions & Climate Chronic Absenteeism Green Mathematics Yellow Conditions & Climate Suspension Rate Blue

-- Our academic performance data is based on the performance of third grade students that attend Tiefort View Intermediate School since our 2nd grade students feed into that school. - Our chronic absenteeism is in the yellow range.
+- Our academic performance data is based on the performance of third grade students that attend Tiefort View Intermediate School since our 2nd grade students feed into that school. - Our chronic absenteeism is in the orange range.
 Many of our younger students are out ill often due to the fact that they are still developing their immune systems.
 We also have lower attendance rates on the days where the military has four day weekends due to military families that take family trips during this time. - 3.
-We have a lower number of suspension rates again due to our age group.
+We have a lower number of suspension rates again due to our age group and the effectiveness of our Positive Behavior Interventions and Supports Program.